EmmaBlue/Blue_E_Interactive_Infographic/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT/).
+//This project is licensed under the [MIT License](https://opensource.org/licenses/MIT/).